nitheshk/mintflow/docs/readmeMD/ApexTriggerFramework.md

 }
 ```

-> TriggerDispatcher will pickup Multiple Trigger Handler in the order of execution mentioned in metadata based on the Sobject Type passed.
+> TriggerDispatcher will pickup Multiple Trigger Handler in the order of execution mentioned in metadata based on the SObject Type passed.
 This Framework will be suitable for ISV Develpoment structure.

 ## Cool Stuff